How can I search your existing collections?

 There are several ways to access oral histories:

 1) You can visit LSU Libraries: Since all cataloged interviews are housed in Special Collections at Hill Memorial Library, you may visit the Reading Room where staff will assist you by pulling transcriptions from the stacks, or by providing you access to digital audio files via the stand-alone computer, which is outfitted with headphones.
-Additionally, by 2015, you will be able to access all cataloged available oral history interviews directly at the Center in Middleton, Room 202.
+Additionally, by 2015, you will be able to access all cataloged available oral history interviews directly at the Center in LSU Library, Room 202.

 2) You can visit the Center's collections online for select interviews.
 By 2015, all available collections will be accessible online for reading and audio streaming.